ibizaman/selfhostblocks/docs/contracts.md

 Provided contracts are:

 - [SSL generator contract](contracts-ssl.html) to generate SSL certificates.
-  Two implementations are provided: self-signed and Let's Encrypt.
+  Two providers are implemented: self-signed and Let's Encrypt.
 - [Backup contract](contracts-backup.html) to backup directories.
-  This contract allows to backup multiple times the same directories for extra protection.
+  One provider is implemented: Restic.
+- [Database Backup contract](contracts-databasebackup.html) to backup database dumps.
+  One provider is implemented: Restic.
 - [Secret contract](contracts-secret.html) to provide secrets that are deployed outside of the Nix store.
+  One provider is implemented: SOPS.

 ```{=include=} chapters html:into-file=//contracts-ssl.html
 modules/contracts/ssl/docs/default.md